LiymLab/cfDNAanalyzer/README.md

 ```

 ### Run cfDNAanalyzer
-The easiest way to manually run cfDNAanalyzer is to use cfDNAanalyzer.sh provided in the cfDNAanalyzer directory.
+The easiest way to manually run cfDNAanalyzer is to use cfDNAanalyzer.sh provided in the cfDNAanalyzer/ directory.
 Here is an example of how to launch the shell script from the command line:
 ```
-bash cfDNAanalyzer.sh -I ./input/bam_input.txt -o ./output/ -F CNV,NOF,TSS,WPS,EM,FP,NP,PFE,OCF -f hg19 -s pair -b ./End_motif_frequency/tss_2k_regions.bed > ./cfDNAanalyzer.log
+bash cfDNAanalyzer.sh -I ./input/bam_input.txt -o ./output/ -F CNV,NOF,TSS,WPS,EM,FP,NP,PFE,OCF -f hg19 -r <Reference.fa> -s pair -b ./End_motif_frequency/tss_2k_regions.bed > ./cfDNAanalyzer.log
 ```